GingerbreadFred/gingerbreadfred.co.uk/content/posts/caterham-prep/index.md

 Delivery day is coming on Tuesday so I have been getting the final bits of garage prep done before the big day.

 I have been following a few blogs for the list of tools and consumables that I will need for the build.
-Given how little mechanaical work I have done in the past (change tyres / brake pads) I'm a little nervous that I both don't have the right tools, don't have enough space, and don't have the skills to build this car but that's all part of the adventure.
+Given how little mechanaical work I have done in the past (change tyres / brake pads) I'm a little nervous that I don't have the right tools, don't have enough space, and don't have the skills to build this car but that's all part of the adventure.

 ![Tools](images/garage2.jpg)